rstemmer/musicdb/docs/source/basics/config.rst

 frames (numbers ∈ ℕ):
    Amount of frames used for a preview animation

-scales (list of numbers ∈ ℕ):
+scales (list of in format "XxY" where X,Y ∈ ℕ and "x" the lower case character x):
    A list of scales that will be used to create thumbnails.
-   At least ``"50, 150, 500"`` should appear in the list because those are used by the MusicDB WebUI
+   At least ``"150x83"`` should appear in the list because those are used by the MusicDB WebUI

 previewlength (seconds ∈ ℕ):
    Length of the preview in seconds.